Document

 Mongodb stores data in the form of documents.

-Documents are represented as JSON for viewing and interaction.
+Documents are represented as for viewing and interaction.

 Mongodb stores data internally and over the network in BSON.